The-OpenROAD-Project-Attic/Resizer/README.md

 * read_lef filename
 * read_def filename
-* resize [-wire_res_per_length res]
-         [-wire_cap_per_length cap]
-         [-corner corner_name]
+* set_wire_rc [-resistance res ] [-capacitance cap] [-corner corner_name]
+* resize [-resize]
+	 [-repair_max_cap]
+	 [-repair_max_slew]
+	 [-buffer_cell buffer_cell]
 * write_def filename

 Liberty libraries should be read before LEF and DEF.
 Only one LEF and one DEF file are supported.

-The res (ohms/meter) and cap (farads/meter) args are used to add wire parasitics based on placed component locations.
+The set_wire_rc command set the resistance (ohms/meter) and capacitance (farads/meter) of routing wires.
+It adds parasitics based on placed component locations.
 The resistance and capacitance are per meter of a routing wire.
-They should be an average of metal layer resistance and capacitance values for routing.
-If -wire_res_per_length and -wire_cap_per_length are not specified the default_wireload model specified in the first liberty file or with the SDC set_wire_load command are used.
+They should represent "average" routing layer resistance and capacitance.
+If the set_wire_rc command is not called before resizing, the default_wireload model specified in the first liberty file or with the SDC set_wire_load command is used to make parasitics.

+The resize command resizes gates and then uses buffer insertion to repair maximum capacitance and slew violations.
+Use the -resize, -repair_max_cap and -repair_max_slew options to invoke a single mode.
+With none of the options specified all are done.
+The -buffer_cell argument is required for buffer insertion (-repair_max_cap or -repair_max_slew).

 A typical resizer command file is shown below.